 - Middle Tennessee beats UAB (Wednesday)

 - WKU beats UTEP

 - North Texas beats Old Dominion

 - Middle Tennessee beats UAB

 - Marshall beats UTEP

 - WKU beats UTSA

 There are a few more complicated scenarios that could allow Rice to sneak in.
 We’ll have an update on where things stand entering the weekend.
 The first step is a win Thursday against Old Dominion.
-If Rice can’t achieve that, the rest of these combinations are void.Join The Roost.
-React to stories and news in the forum.
-Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
+If Rice can’t achieve that, the rest of these combinations are void.Subscribe on Patreon.
+Stay plugged into the latest happenings in Rice Football with exclusive recruiting updates, practice notes and more.
 We are your No. 1 source for Rice Athletics News.